 During an audit class, the student is expected to participate in all typical learning activities except examinations or quizzes.
 Audit courses do not count toward credit attempted or credit earned and will be assigned a grade of "AU"; neither do they count as part of a student's full or part-time schedule for purposes of financial aid.
-A course audit cannot last more than one term (six weeks in non-nursing programs or twelve weeks in nursing programs).
+A course audit cannot last more than one term (6 weeks).
 Auditing a class may lengthen the time it takes for a student to complete the program.